kshitijreal/kshitijreal.github.io/_pages/about.md

 ### Property Prediction

 **Task Description**: Property prediction involves predicting chemical and physical properties of molecules based on their structure.
-We used datasets like BBBP, HIV, BACE, Tox21, and ClinTox.
+Datasets like BBBP, HIV, BACE, Tox21, and ClinTox were used.

 **Results:**